My Dinner

 Instructions

-• Place the egg whites into a bowl with a pinch of salt.
-Using a hand or stand mixer whisk the egg whites until stiff.
-Set aside in the fridge until needed.
+• In a clean bowl, whisk egg whites with a pinch of salt using a hand or stand mixer until stiff peaks form.
+Set aside in the fridge.

 whisked egg white

-• In a separate bowl whisk the butter, sugar, egg yolks and milk until creamy.
-Pour in the vanilla and almond extract (affiliate link).
-Add the flour, baking powder (affiliate link) and ground almonds (affiliate link) to the butter mix.
-Pour in the melted chocolate and gently mix until the batter is smooth.
+• In a separate large bowl, cream together butter, sugar, egg yolks, and milk until light and fluffy.
+Mix in vanilla and almond extracts.
+Add flour, baking powder (affiliate link), and ground almonds (affiliate link), mixing until just combined.
+Pour in the melted chocolate and gently fold until the batter is smooth.

 cake batter for chocolate pear cake.